act3-ace/SafeRL/README.md

 These files assume that you have Anaconda or equivalent and standard Python packages installed.
 1. To run from the command line, open a terminal
 2. Activate your conda environment that you setup during the Installation step with `conda activate <env_name>`.
 This should make (<env_name>) show up before you username.
-3. Ensure the aerospaceSafeRL package is in your environment's PATH (if you ran `pip install -e .` during installation you can ignore this step).
+3. Ensure the saferl package is in your environment's PATH (if you ran `pip install -e .` during installation you can ignore this step).
-4. Decide what algorithm you'd like to run, e.g. run the vanilla policy gradient RL algorithm `python VPG.py`
+4. Decide what algorithm you'd like to run, e.g. train the PPO RL algorithm `python scripts/train.py`

 ## Uploading to GitLab
-If you want to add your files to the GitLab, navigate to the spacecraftdockingrl folder in your terminal and run the following commands (Update with your COMMENTS):
+If you want to add your files to the GitLab, navigate to the have-deepsky folder in your terminal and run the following commands (Update with your COMMENTS):
 `git add .`
 `git commit -m 'COMMENTS'`
 `git push -u origin master`